fedimint/fedimint/docs/setup-docs.md

 3. **E-cash Mint**: Users deposit bitcoin into fedimint and are issued e-cash "notes".
 Users then redeem those notes in exchange for bitcoin (either a withdrawal from the mint or to complete a lightning invoice payment).
 The chaumian e-cash system blinds the mint from its users: there isn't even a concept of a "user" to the mint, there is simply the e-cash notes, where every e-cash note is indistinguishable from every other of the same denomination.
 4. **Built on Bitcoin**: the underlying reserves which are deposited and withdrawn from the fedimint are bitcoin.
 The e-cash notes are 1-1 backed by on-chain bitcoin held by the fedimint and are denominated in satoshis.
 It will eventually be possible to denominate the e-cash notes in different currencies like USD or EUR using fedimint modules.
 5. **Compatible with the Lightning Network**: The e-cash mint alone is insufficient to successfully scale bitcoin.
 When you deposit into the mint and receive the ecash notes, the only other people who might accept that e-cash claim against bitcoin will be your mint or other users of that mint.
 Fedimint's compatibility with Lightning allows you to use your e-cash notes to pay lightning invoices, and to generate lightning invoices which you receive as e-cash, letting users of fedimints remain compatible with the broader bitcoin network.
-6. **Via Gateways**: we call the mechanism we use for lightning network compatiblity a "lightning gateway".
+6. **Via Gateways**: we call the mechanism we use for lightning network compatibility a "lightning gateway".
 Any user of a fedimint who also runs a lightning node can use that node to send and receive bitcoin in exchange for e-cash payments by other users of the mint.
 A lightning gateway can service many federations, and federations can be serviced by many lightning gateways.
 When a fedimint user tries to pay a lightning invoice, what they're actually doing is locking e-cash notes to a contract and advertising "Any lightning node that proves it paid this invoice can claim the e-cash".
 Lightning gateways servicing the federation compete to pay the invoice because they'll receive slightly more in e-cash than the value of the invoice.
 This gateway e-cash payment can be usefully thought of as an "extra hop" on the lightning payment's onion route, fitting with the standard economic incentives of lightning nodes.
 </details>

 </br>